Choose between 'AAP Nirbhar' and Atmanirbhar, says Amit Shah ahead of MCD polls | Politics

 - India

-Union Home Minister Amit Shah on Thursday said the Arvind Kejriwal-led party wanted Delhi to be 'AAP Nirbhar' while the BJP wanted the national capital to be Atmanirbhar, and asked people to choose between the two in the MCD elections.
+Union Home Minister Amit Shah on Thursday said the Arvind Kejriwal-led party wanted Delhi to be 'AAP Nirbhar' while the BJP wanted the city to be Atmanirbhar, and asked people to choose between the two in the MCD elections.

-Speaking at the launch of a waste-to-energy (WTE) plant in Tehkhand here, Shah accused the Kejriwal government of step-motherly treatment to the erstwhile three civic bodies and said it owed Rs 40,000 crore to the municipal corporations.
+At the launch of a waste-to-energy plant in Tehkhand here, he accused the Kejriwal government of step-motherly treatment to the erstwhile three civic bodies and said it owed Rs 40,000 crore to the municipal corporations.

 ''They (Kejriwal-led party) want Delhi to be AAP Nirbhar.
 We want it to become Atmanirbhar.
 In the next Municipal Corporation of Delhi (MCD) polls, people will have to decide if they want to be AAP Nirbhar or Atmanirbhar,'' Shah said at the south Delhi event.

-Alleging that the AAP government had been spending heavily on publicity, he claimed Kejriwal was under the impression that development came from advertisements, but said ''this illusion can last only for five to seven years''.
+Alleging that the AAP government had been spending heavily on publicity, he claimed Kejriwal was under the impression that development came from advertisements.

-''People will have to choose between 'Vigyapan ki Rajniti' (politics of advertisement) and 'Vikas ki Rajniti' (politics of development),'' he added.
+''This illusion can last only for five to seven years'', he said, adding, ''People will have to choose between 'Vigyapan ki Rajniti' (politics of advertisement) and 'Vikas ki Rajniti' (politics of development).''
+Shah said that the BJP would be ready with a plan to make Delhi garbage-free by the time MCD elections are held and that the city would be in a position to process 100 per cent of its daily waste by 2025.

-Shah assured that the would would be ready with a plan to make Delhi garbage-free by the time MCD elections are held and that the city would be in a position to process 100 per cent of its daily waste by 2025.
+The Union Home Minister said the waste-to-energy plant would help address the problem of waste processing and further strengthen Prime Minister Narendra Modi's Swachh Bharat Mission.
+In a veiled attack on the AAP, Shah said some people say that this plant is being inaugurated because of elections.
+“But I want to point out that this is not the foundation stone laying ceremony, it is the inauguration of the plant whose construction has been completed.

-With completion of the delimitation process to alter wards under MCD limits and the Centre's approval for the final draft, the last hurdle to holding the civic body polls has been cleared.
+“With the commissioning of this waste-to-energy plant, Delhi has the capacity to process about 7000 metric tonnes of garbage daily,” Shah said.

-He said the Delhi government did not clear the dues thinking that the public would get annoyed with the civic bodies.
+The Delhi government did not clear the dues thinking that the public would get annoyed with the civic bodies, he alleged.

-In a series of tweets in Hindi, the AAP supremo said people would have to decide whether they wanted a Delhi filled with garbage or a clean Delhi in the next civic body elections.
+In a series of tweets in Hindi, the AAP supremo said in the next civic body election, people will have to decide whether they wanted a Delhi filled with garbage or a clean city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)